PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

 \subsubsection{Pre-trained Language Models}

-For language models investigated in the benchmark, the ready-to-use pre-trained weights provided by HuggingFace~\citep{wolf-etal-2020-transformers} are used for initialization.
-It is worth noting that the pre-trained weights are trained with general English-language corpora datasets such as BookCorpus~\citep{zhu2015aligning}, CC-News~\citep{liu2019roberta}, and OpenWebText~\citep{radford2019language}.
+For language models investigated in the benchmark, the ready-to-use pre-trained weights provided by HuggingFace~\cite{wolf-etal-2020-transformers} are used for initialization.
+The configuration details are listed in Table~\ref{tab:detail_hf} and with the model key given in the table, the corresponding pre-trained model can be accessed and downloaded from HuggingFace.
+It is worth noting that the pre-trained weights are trained with general English-language corpora datasets such as BookCorpus~\cite{zhu2015aligning}, CC-News~\cite{liu2019roberta}, and OpenWebText~\cite{radford2019language}.
 These common language datasets are about general articles and do not include specific time series sequences orientated data.
+Although three data sources in \name\ are open available, only the original numerical data (in the csv format) can be acquired online instead of the text format with our prompts.
+This also guarantees that the data from these three datasets are not used in pre-training and prevents the potential data leakage.
 In the experiments, each language model is fine-tuned with the training set of each sub-set in \name.

 The prediction results (RMSE and MAE) of using different language generation models on \name\ dataset are listed in Table~\ref{tab:res_prompt}.
 According to the table, the top performers (shown in bold) include Bigbird, Bart, and RoBERTa.
 Bigbird achieves the best performance on 4 out of 6 metrics.
-When we jointly consider Table~\ref{tab:res_numerical} and Table~\ref{tab:res_prompt}, it can be seen that using language models perform reasonably well on the CT and ECL sub-sets.
+When we jointly consider Table~\ref{tab:res_numerical} and Table~\ref{tab:res_prompt}, it can be seen that using language models performs reasonably well on the CT and ECL sub-sets.
 For ECL, although the MAE of using language models is slightly worse than the best performer in Table~\ref{tab:res_numerical}, the RMSE has a relatively large improvement.
-Compared against numerical methods, using language models can also yield comparable results on SG.
-This benchmark answers RQ1 and indicates that prompt-based forecasting with language models is a promising direction for the time series forecasting research.
+Compared with numerical methods, using language models can also yield comparable results on SG.
+This benchmark answers RQ1 and indicates that prompt-based forecasting with language models is a promising direction for time series forecasting research.